Students Archives - Warfelcc

 Keeping Students Safe: Planning for Construction at a 24/7 Campus

-When scheduling a construction project on a college or university campus, there are many concerns that come to mind.
-Will capital campaigns raise enough funds to cover the cost of the project?
-Where will displaced community members be housed, learn or teach while construction is ongoing?
+When scheduling a construction project on a college or university campus, many concerns come to mind.
+Will capital campaigns raise enough funds to cover the project’s costs?
+Where will displaced community members be housed, learn, or teach while construction is ongoing?
 How will traffic flow be interrupted?
 But ultimately, the top concern for all stakeholders will be safety.
-What will it take to assure that students, faculty, staff and visitors remain safe during a construction project?
+What will it take to ensure that students, faculty, staff, and visitors remain safe during a construction project?

 That’s where the Preconstruction process comes in.
 By carefully planning for and reviewing a project before the work starts, students, facility and staff members, as well as visitors, can stay safe and disruptions can be minimized during construction.
-Below are some of the top considerations to keep in mind while preparing for your construction project.
+Below are some key considerations to keep in mind while preparing for your construction project.

 Fencing/Restricting Access to Site

-First, assure that access to the site is restricted to keep community members from walking through an active construction site.
-This usually starts with construction fencing, but may include enforcement by campus security or other methods of discouraging non-construction personnel from accessing the site.
-Construction fencing can take many forms from standard chain link fencing, to screened fencing to help it blend into the background, or even tell the story for the future work being completed beyond the boundary.
-Your construction management firm should assist with development and implementation of the appropriate screening for their specific project.
+First, ensure that access to the site is restricted to keep community members from walking through an active construction site.
+This usually starts with construction fencing but may include enforcement by campus security or other measures to discourage non-construction personnel from accessing the site.
+Construction fencing can take many forms, from standard chain-link fencing to screened fencing to help it blend into the background, to even telling the story of the future work being completed beyond the boundary.
+Your construction management firm should assist with developing and implementing the appropriate screening for their specific project.

 Utilize Appropriate Signage

 Signage is one of the most important aspects of a comprehensive safety program.
-Signs should be clear and concise, giving readers instructions on alternate routes, dangers ahead, etc. They should be placed in obvious locations along the routes that were utilized prior to commencement of construction activities since this disruption will be the main cause for confusion.
-Signs are an excellent way to keep your campus safe and provide information to your students, facility, staff members, as well as visitors.
-The signs should be large, easy to read, and in multiple languages, depending on the requirements of your student or community population requirements.
+Signs should be clear and concise, giving readers instructions on alternate routes, dangers ahead, etc. They should be placed in obvious locations along the routes used prior to the commencement of construction activities, since this disruption will be the main cause of confusion.
+Signs are an excellent way to keep your campus safe and provide information to your students, faculty, staff, and visitors.
+The signs should be large, easy to read, and available in multiple languages, depending on your students’ or community’s requirements.

 Communication

 Finally, communication is a key piece in maintaining a safe campus.
-Keeping students, facility, staff and visitors informed of any changes to normal schedules, closures of buildings or road, and utility shutdowns is vital to maintaining safety as well as maintaining trust within your community.
-These communications can take a number of forms, such as being posted to your website and social media platforms, information on campus media outlets, or attendance at campus group gatherings.
-Whichever form it takes, your construction management firm should work in close contact with you to make sure the information is given to the appropriate people to ensure timely, clear and consistent communications.
+Keeping students, faculty, staff, and visitors informed of any changes to normal schedules, closures of buildings or roads, and utility shutdowns is vital to maintaining safety as well as maintaining trust within your community.
+These communications can take a number of forms, such as posting on your website and social media platforms, publishing in campus media outlets, or attending campus group gatherings.
+Whichever form it takes, your construction management firm should work closely with you to ensure information is given to the appropriate people and that communication is timely, clear, and consistent.